Our Community Place: Housing

-OCP aims to “Move more folks out of chronic homelessness and into these permanent housing units with supportive, ongoing case management to try to help them not fall into the circle of going in and out of housing but to stay in that housing and overcome the barriers they have in life.”
-The center helped 90+ homeless people find housing during the COVID-19 pandemic.

-“Unfortunately, most of our community members have barriers to housing that prevent them from accessing it through the conventional market” Tim Cummings, OCP Housing Specialist, said.
-In response to these challenges, Nickles announced in December 2021 that “our big news is we’ve just purchased our first property.
-It has two units in it and we hope to expand it to four units.
-It’s sort of a pilot program, so if it works out well, hopefully we will do another one.”

-The center began working with Harrisonburg-area landlords in 2020 to help them better understand the needs of OCP's client population.
-Property management companies tend to erect "barriers, making it difficult for those who are low-income, have been previously incarcerated, or have a history of eviction to gain access to equitable housing."
+OCP began working with Harrisonburg-area landlords in 2020 to help them better understand the needs of its client population as property management companies tend to erect "barriers, making it difficult for those who are low-income, have been previously incarcerated, or have a history of eviction to gain access to equitable housing."
+This helped advance their aim to:

 In 2020 OCP placed upwards 50+ people in permanent housing.
 They had "solidified 15 placements" through the Spring of 2021.
+The center helped 90+ homeless people find housing during the COVID-19.

-As Vance Fowler, 45, who has lived at a property on Reservoir Street owned by OCP since December 2021, stated:
+In December 2021, Nickles announced that OCP had just purchased their first property.
+"It's sort of a pilot program, so if it works out well, hopefully we will do another one.”
+As Vance Fowler, 45, who has lived at a property owned by OCP since December 2021, stated:

-OCP has applied for a special-use permit and rezoning request for another project on Reservoir Street consisting of four units of one-bedroom dwellings for people "transitioning out of homelessness."
+OCP has applied for a special-use permit and rezoning request for another project on Reservoir Street in Harrisonburg, consisting of four units of one-bedroom dwellings for people "transitioning out of homelessness."